projf/projf-explore/graphics/2d-shapes/README.md

 # 2D Shapes

 This folder contains SystemVerilog designs to accompany the Project F blog post: **[2D Shapes](https://projectf.io/posts/fpga-shapes/)**.
+These designs draw circles, rectangles, and filled shapes in a framebuffer.
 You can freely build on these [MIT licensed](../../LICENSE) designs for commercial and non-commercial projects.
 Have fun.

+File layout:

-Included demos for iCEBreaker and Arty FPGA boards:
+* `ice40` - designs for iCEBreaker and other Lattice iCE40 boards
+* `xc7-hd` - experimental designs for Nexys Video and larger Xilinx 7 Series FPGAs
+* `xc7` - designs for Arty and other Xilinx 7 Series boards
+* `res` - resources: colour palettes

+These designs make use of modules from the [Project F library](../../lib/).
+Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the list of modules.

+Included demos:

 * `top_rectangles` - nested rectangle outlines
 * `top_rectangles_fill` - staggered filled rectangles